WeasalCrafter/futurestars/server/readme.txt

 administrator privelidges to the user and allows for further configuration within the server itself.

 some useful flags(rules) that can be set for the world:
-/region flag __global__ tnt deny #disables tnt blasts /region flag __global__ creeper-explosion deny #disables creeper explosions /region flag __global__ other-explosion deny #disables any types of explosions /region flag __global__ lighter deny #disables flint n steals /region flag __global__ pvp deny #disables any type of player to player combat
+  . /region flag __global__ tnt deny #disables tnt blasts . /region flag __global__ creeper-explosion deny #disables creeper explosions . /region flag __global__ other-explosion deny #disables any types of explosions . /region flag __global__ lighter deny #disables flint n steals . /region flag __global__ pvp deny #disables any type of player to player combat

+the chatfilter for blocking any profanities or language you would like:
-usage: /cf blacklist add word {any word}
+  . usage: /cf blacklist add word {any word}
-ex: /cf blacklist add word shit google a list of english swear words and add common ones
+  . ex: /cf blacklist add word shit
+    - google a list of english swear words and add common ones

-/co i
+the "time machine" that rolls back certain chunks of land to points of time:
-/co rollback r:{radius} t:{time}
+  . /co rollback r:{radius} t:{time}

+the inspector can be toggled from this commmand, this allows you to see history of each block/chest(watch a video for a more detailed description):
+  . /co i

-users can send teleport requests to one another by running /tpa {username of other person}
+users can send teleport requests to one another by running:
+  . /tpa {username of other person}
-and the request can be accepted or denied with /tpaccept or /tpdeny
+and the request can be accepted or denied with:
+  . /tpaccept or /tpdeny